-The Australian Shepherd is a medium-sized dog breed, is simply known as the “Aussie”.
+The Australian Shepherd is a medium-sized dog breed is known as the “Aussie”.
 Aussies were entirely developed in the United States to work on ranches.
 They are kind, loving, and devoted to those they know.
 They are very loyal to their owners and are rewarding dogs if treated well.
 The Aussie is intelligent, learns quickly and loves to play.

 1. Very Smart and Loyal